bogzbonny/yeehaw/_TODO.md

 01. refactors
      - remove unnecessary element event response items now that the location and visibility are a part of the element
-     - refactor the Element hashmap to just be a vec (no element id stored)
-        - effectively moving the element ID back to the element.

 20. Add another cargo repo like AssertCmd for tui
      name: TuiTester?